ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Proposed Technical Approach

 \subsubsection{TD3 algorithm}

 To enable risk-adaptive allocation of the privacy budget, we employ the TD3 algorithm to build the policy agent.
+Given the current state $s$, the actor outputs a deterministic action $a=\mu(s \mid \theta^{\mu})$, which is mapped to the privacy budget for the current release.
 TD3 belongs to the actor–critic family, comprising an actor network and two critic networks.
-Given the current state $s$, the actor outputs a deterministic action $a=\mu(s \mid \theta^{\mu})$.
 The twin critics $Q_{1}(s, a\mid\theta^{Q_{1}})$ and $Q_{2}(s, a\mid\theta^{Q_{2}})$ estimate state-action values independently, and the minimum is used as the target Q-value, effectively suppressing overestimation bias \cite{pmlr-v80-fujimoto18a}.
 The algorithm uses experience replay to decorrelate samples, and target networks with soft updates to stabilize training.
 During exploration, truncated Gaussian noise is injected into the action space to balance exploration and exploitation.
-The TD3 agent learns an optimal $\epsilon$-allocation policy over risk states to maximize expected cumulative reward under privacy constraints.
-Detailed pseudocode is presented in the Appendix.
+The TD3 agent learns an $\epsilon$-allocation policy over risk states to maximize the expected cumulative reward under privacy constraints.